AndyObtiva/glimmer/README.md

 Exec failed with code 2 command [[/usr/bin/SetFile, -c, icnC, /var/folders/4_/g1sw__tx6mjdgyh3mky7vydc0000gp/T/fxbundler4076750801763032201/images/MathBowling/.VolumeIcon.icns] in unspecified directory
 ```

-## Limitations

-- Glimmer apps have a long startup up time and can take anywhere between 12 and 30 seconds to start depending on the app and the machine.
-Once started, Glimmer apps run very fast and perform very responsively since Ruby is more than fast and capable for handling desktop GUIs.
-In any case, one idea to address this limitation is to include a background service (daemon) that can launch Glimmer apps instantly or near instantly by keeping a JRuby runtime started and ready at all times.

 ## Resources

 * [Code Master Blog](http://andymaleh.blogspot.com/search/label/Glimmer)